Logiqx/gps-details/docs/devices/coros/firmware/README.md

 ### Jul - Aug 2024

-The 3.05xx.0 releases exhibit issues because speedsurfing behaves is like windsurfing, which is non-doppler.
+The 3.05xx.0 releases exhibit issues because speedsurfing behavior is like windsurfing, which is non-doppler.

 |               | APEX Pro   | VERTIX | APEX 2 | APEX 2 Pro | VERTIX 2 / 2S |
 | :------- | :--------: | :--------: | :--------: | :--------: | :--------: |